mrtc0/cxray/README.md

 # cxray

-cxray is a BPF tool for containers that support to secure operation of containers.
+cxray is a tool for integrating with other security tools by whitelisting events in containers.
-For example, you can tracing for opend file and process running in containers on your Kubernetes cluster.
+cxrat can profile events in the container by tracing processes and open files in a container.

 # Background